-All aspects of a student's participation in counseling at the Counseling Center - including the scheduling of/attendance at appointments, content of counseling sessions, records, and outcomes of counseling - are kept private and are protected by law and guided by our respective licensing boards.
-Mental health professionals provide services to enrolled King's College students with respect for the diverse backgrounds, dignity, and worth of everyone, in a confidential and supportive manner.
+All aspects of your participation in counseling at the Counseling Center, including the scheduling of appointments, content of counseling sessions, records, and outcomes of counseling, are kept private and are protected by law.
+Licensed mental health professionals provide services to enrolled King's College students with respect for the diverse backgrounds, dignity, and worth of everyone, in a confidential and supportive manner.
 Please know, counseling records are separate from academic or administrative records at King's College.